sequ3ster/esp_flying_delorean/README.md

 $${\color{red}WARNING!}$$: The car must never be switched on unless it is resting on its wheels in road mode, otherwise there is a risk of breaking the gears.
-This is why the on/off button and the mqtt power switch do not work when the Delorean is flying.
+This is why the on/off button on the website and the mqtt power switch do not work when the Delorean is flying.
 <br><br>

 [3D Printing STL](/stl)